Julius Erving: Early life

-Erving was born February 22, 1950, in East Meadow, on Long Island, and raised from the age of 13 in Roosevelt, New York.
+Erving was born February 22, 1950, at Meadowbrook Hospital, East Meadow, on Long Island, and raised from the age of 13 in Roosevelt, New York.
 Prior to that, he lived in nearby Hempstead.
 He attended Roosevelt High School and played for its basketball team.
 He received the nickname "Doctor" or "Dr. J" from a high school friend named Leon Saunders.
 He explains: "I started calling [Saunders] 'the professor' and he started calling me 'the doctor'.
 So it was just between us...we were buddies, we had our nicknames and we would roll with the nicknames. ...
 And that's where it came from."

 Erving recalled that "later on, in the Rucker Park league in Harlem, when people started calling me 'Black Moses' and 'Houdini', I told them if they wanted to call me anything, call me 'Doctor'".
 Over time, the nickname evolved into "Dr. Julius" and finally "Dr. J." Erving was first called "Dr. J" by his friend and future teammate on the Nets and Squires, Willie Sojourner.